SaiZollard/Bash-Scripting-Suite-for-System-Maintenance/README.md

 Copy code
 ./maintenance_suite.sh
 📦 Backup Directory
-The backup archives are automatically stored at:
+The backup archives are automatically stored in:

 bash
 Copy code
 ~/backups/
-Each backup is named using a timestamp for easy tracking, e.g.:
+Each backup is timestamped for tracking:

 Copy code
 backup_2025-11-07_13-23-29.tar.gz